swiftlang/swift-evolution/proposals/NNNN-literal-syntax-protocols.md

 David Sweeris suggested `Compiler` as an alternative to `Syntax`.

+Adrian Zubarev suggested a convention using a nested namespace `Syntax.Literal.*Protocol`.

 ### Protocol names

 Several commenters have suggested that the names in this proposal are confusing at the site of use.
 Nate Cook provided the best explanation of the potential confusion: